DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 As Dr. Hanna Wallach explains, "...volume refers to the amount of data in question, velocity refers to the speed with which that data can be obtained and/or processed, while variety refers to the range of different data types and sources."
 (2014)

-For the most part, this workshop will provide a foundation for data curation that is helpful, but by no means unique to big data curation.
+For the most part, this institute will provide a foundation for data curation that is helpful, but by no means unique to big data curation.

 ## Works Cited